Jim O'Rourke (musician)

-Jim O'Rourke (born January 18, 1969) is an American musician, instrumentalist, composer, singer-songwriter and record producer.
+James O'Rourke (born January 18, 1969) is an American musician, instrumentalist, composer, singer-songwriter and record producer.
 He is best known for his numerous solo and collaborative music projects, many of which are instrumental, and has been acclaimed for his music that spans varied genres, including avant-garde styles such as ambient, noise and minimalism, and styles of rock like indie rock and post-rock.
 He has been associated with the Chicago experimental and improv scene, as well as with New York City when he relocated there in 2000 for his tenure as a member of American indie rock band Sonic Youth.
-He subsequently moved to Japan and has since been a Japanese resident.
+He subsequently moved to Japan and has since become a Japanese resident.

+O'Rourke received a 2001 Foundation for Contemporary Arts Grants to Artists Award.
+Since 2013, O'Rourke has used his Steamroom Bandcamp page to release reissues of rare and older material, as well as original newer pieces.